 Does ABDiff support 3-way merges for Git conflicts?

 Yes.
-ABDiff supports a result-focused 3-way merge workflow and works with Git difftool and mergetool through its CLI shim.
+ABDiff supports a result-focused 3-way merge workflow and launches Git mergetool conflicts into one visual window with Local, Result, Remote, and Base.

 Can ABDiff compare videos as well as images?